 Smoke Alarm Installers Gold Coast

 LSB Solutions stays up to date on all current and upcoming legislation.
 At the start of 2022, there are new laws surrounding smoke alarms.
 For Landlords and Renters this will be required before a new tenancy agreement or lease can be signed.

-If you’d like to find out more, call and speak with LSB Solutions today.
+If you’d like to find out more about smoke alarm installation Gold Coast, call and speak with LSB Solutions today.